m0lentum/molentum.github.io/_posts/2020-08-30-starframe-1-architecture.md

 Clearly this is not nearly as fast as deleting an object in a simpler model, but this accounts for such a small fraction of each frame of simulation I'm just not going to worry about it.

+Building more complex hierarchies in this framework requires some thinking.
+Am I going to delete instances of this?
+If so, what will the deletion algorithm do if I start it on node X?
-There are potentially desirable patterns this algorithm doesn't quite solve on its own, such as Unity-style hierarchical transforms:
+Consider this pattern of Unity-style hierarchical transforms:

 <div class="code-like-img">
     <img alt="Hierarchical transforms" src="/assets/graph_pics/hiera_transforms.png" />